-- Judgment shall be deemed satisfied for termination of suspension when payments credited to debtor have reached the following amounts:
+Judgment is deemed satisfied for termination of suspension when payments credited to debtor have reached the following amounts:

-- Installment payment schedule set by trial court is acceptable under 5/7-312 but where the payment agreement is breached, a suspension shall occur.
+Installment payment schedule set by trial court is acceptable under 625 ILCS 5/7-312 but where the payment agreement is breached, a suspension will occur.

 License may be suspended for non-payment of child support where the obligor is more than 90 days delinquent.
 There must be an adjudication of arrears and a finding of contempt by court or certification by the Illinois Department of Healthcare and Family Services (HFS).

-Since the intent of the law is to obtain support, an obligor may obtain a permit to drive to work, to medical appointments or drug treatment for self or family.
+Since the intent of the Family Financial Responsibility Law is to obtain support, an obligor may obtain a permit to drive to work, medical appointments, or drug treatment for themself or family.
 The obligor must prove to the satisfaction of the court that no alternative means of transportation are reasonably available.
 No family financial responsibility driving permit may be issued for operation of a commercial motor vehicle.

 A driver may request a formal hearing with the secretary of state under 625 ILCS 5/2-118.
 The scope of hearing will be limited to: